Low-Complexity Super-Resolution Signature Estimation of XL-MIMO FMCW Radar: Results

 In Fig.~\ref{fig:rmse}(c), the RMSE of the estimated complex reflection coefficients is plotted against SNR.
 Once again, the proposed method exhibits superior performance, with significant error reduction at higher SNR values, while the other three techniques maintain relatively high and flat RMSE profiles.
 These results collectively demonstrate the robustness and effectiveness of the proposed method for accurate target signature estimation under spatial wideband effects in XL-MIMO FMCW radar systems.

-Fig.~\ref{fig:hit_false_rate} illustrates the target detection performance in terms of hit rate and false rate versus SNR for $\alpha = 0.1$.
-As shown in Fig.~\ref{fig:hit_false_rate}(a), the proposed method achieves a hit rate close to 1 at SNRs above $-10$\,dB, with a rapid performance improvement as SNR increases.
-In contrast, the 2D-Rotation method maintains a moderate hit rate of approximately 50–60\% across the entire SNR range, while both 2D-OMP and 2D-MUSIC consistently fail to reliably detect targets under spatial wideband conditions, achieving hit rates below 20\%.
+Fig.~\ref{fig:hit_false_rate} illustrates the target detection performance in terms of probability of detection and false alarm versus SNR for $\alpha = 0.0.5$.
+As shown in Fig.~\ref{fig:hit_false_rate}(a), the proposed method achieves a probability of detection close to 1 at SNRs above $-10$\,dB, with a rapid performance improvement as SNR increases.
+In contrast, the 2D-Rotation method maintains a moderate probability of detection of approximately 70–80\% across the entire SNR range, while the 2D-OMP method performs inferior to both the proposed and the 2D-Rotation method.
+Furthermore, the 2D-MUSIC consistently fails to reliably detect targets under spatial wideband conditions, achieving a probability of detection below 50\%.

-In terms of false detection, depicted in Fig.~\ref{fig:hit_false_rate}(b), the proposed method exhibits a sharp reduction in false rate with increasing SNR, achieving near-zero false alarms beyond 0\,dB.
-The 2D-Rotation method, however, retains a high false rate of around 40–50\%, while 2D-OMP and 2D-MUSIC show persistently high false rates (around 80–85\%) across all SNR values.
-These results clearly demonstrate the superiority of the proposed compressive sensing-based estimation technique for SWE-affected XL-MIMO FMCW radar, delivering both high detection reliability and low false alarm rates, even under challenging spatial wideband conditions.
+In terms of false detection, depicted in Fig.~\ref{fig:hit_false_rate}(b), the proposed method exhibits a sharp reduction in probability of false alarm with increasing SNR, achieving near-zero false alarms beyond -15\,dB.
+The 2D-Rotation method and 2D-OMP, however, retains a high probability of false alarm of around 20\%, while 2D-MUSIC show persistently high probability of false alarm (around 40–60\%) across all SNR values.
+These results clearly demonstrate the superiority of the proposed compressive sensing-based estimation technique for SWE-affected XL-MIMO FMCW radar, delivering both high detection reliability and low probability of false alarm, even under challenging spatial wideband conditions.

-\subsection{Complexity: Run-Time}
+\subsection{Complexity: run-time}

-Using the 2D-MUSIC algorithm for 2D range-angle parameter estimation with $Q = 128$, $N = 128$, and $K = 3$ takes approximately 22 seconds on a 10\textsuperscript{th}-generation Intel i7 processor.
-In comparison, the 2D-Rotation method performs the same task in just 0.17 seconds.
+Using the 2D-MUSIC algorithm for 2D range-angle parameter estimation with $Q = 64$, $N = 512$, and $K = 3$ takes approximately 54 seconds on a 10\textsuperscript{th}-generation Intel i7 processor.
+In comparison, the 2D-Rotation method performs the same task in just 0.57 seconds.
 Both of these methods, however, are limited to spatial narrowband scenarios.
-The proposed method not only reduces the estimation time to 0.15 seconds but also extends applicability to spatial wideband cases, offering both improved efficiency and broader utility.
+The proposed method not only reduces the estimation time to 0.17 seconds but also extends applicability to spatial wideband cases, offering both improved efficiency and broader utility.